Code-Institute-Submissions/SamarZiadat-sustainable-memory-game_JanResub/README.md

 ### Code

 - A tutorial by Ania Kubów inspired my code: https://www.youtube.com/watch?v=tjyDOHzKN0w

+- Code on how to toggle between light/dark mode was bassed on this W3Schools tutorial: https://www.w3schools.com/howto/howto_js_toggle_dark_mode.asp

+- Code on how to build a slider (for light/dark mode) was based on this W3Schools Tutorial: https://www.w3schools.com/howto/howto_css_switch.asp

 - Code on how to refresh a website with JS was based on this W3Schools tutorial: https://www.w3schools.com/jsref/met_loc_reload.asp

 - Code on how to use Element.innerHTML with JS was based on this Mozilla guide: https://developer.mozilla.org/en-US/docs/Web/API/Element/innerHTML

 - This online formatter was used to beautify my code: https://beautifier.io/